Artist Feature: Sam Flores on Upper Playground

 Graffiti, street art, urban art, can art… whatever you want to call it, it’s undeniable that the streets of the cities near you hold some of the most interesting, creative, and out-of-the-box art of present times.
 This is also where you’ll find some of the greatest visual artists of our generation.

 I grew up idolizing street artists.
 Certainly not because I was near any kind of arts-rich neighborhoods, though Seattle had its own fair share of talent (and still does).
 I loved it because it didn’t have to be perfect and, in fact, it was better when it wasn’t.
-There was a rawness present in street art that indicated the lack of interest in rules – a trait that I also possess.
+There was a rawness present in street art that indicated the lack of interest in rules.

 Sam Flores street art on Poplar St. in San Francisco.
 (Source)